flathub/cc.arduino.IDE2/limit-filesystem-access.md

 2. Open `Arduino IDE V2`'s entry on Flatseal and scroll down to the `Other files` setting under the `Filesystem` section.
 Add the directory/directories where you want to access sketches from.<br/>
    [XDG directories](https://docs.flatpak.org/en/latest/sandbox-permissions-reference.html#filesystem-permissions) are supported (and recommended).<br/>
-   If possible, append `:ro` to keep access to sketch directories where you don't intend to modify read-only.
+   If possible, append `:ro` to keep access to sketch directories you don't intend to modify read-only.

    ![Filesystem options](https://imgur.com/BSI46Lj.png)